jdtsmith/python-mls/README.md

 - Directly kill/yank multi-line code blocks to & from Python buffers.

+# Installation

+Simply install python-mls from this repository or MELPA (TBA), and use `require` or `use-package` to load it.
+It automatically enables itself in your python inferior shell, which you can start however you normally do (e.g. `M-x run-python`).

+# Usage

+Using python-mls is as simple as entering the first multi-line statement at the (i)Python prompt, then editing as you would in a python buffer.
+To send a multi-line statement, either enter two blank lines at the end, or use `S-Ret` or `M-Ret` at any position.
+You can also break the current line into a multi-line command anywhere with `C-j`.

+# Config

+A few options are available for configuration, including saving command history, and killing the window after the process quits.
+To configure, use `M-x customize-group [Ret] python-mls-command-setup`.

 # FAQs:

 - **How does Python-MLS work**: It looks for the normal continuation prompt in (i)python's output, and if found, quietly interrupts the process, removes the partial command from the history, and starts a "native" emacs continued statement.
 On continued lines it computes and uses a _line prefix_ computed to match your prompt, like `  ...`.
 Prefixes are only _decoration_, and are not in the text, so it is easy to select and operate on the text like normal.